Vinclozolin: Links to cancer

+In 2025, International Agency for Research on Cancer (IARC) classified vinclozolin as "probably carcinogenic to humans" (Group 2A).

 The U.S. EPA has classified vinclozolin as a possible human carcinogen.
 Vinclozolin induces an increase in leydig cell tumors in rats.
 The 3,5-DCA metabolite is thought to possess a mode of tumor induction based on its similarity to p-choroaniline.

 Environment

 Laboratory test indicate that vinclozolin easily breaks down and dissipates in the environment with the help of microbes.
 Of its several metabolites 3,5-dichloroaniline resists further degradation.
 In terrestrial field dissipation studies conducted in various states, vinclozolin dissipated with a half-life between 34 and 94 days.
 Half-lives including residues can reach up to 1,000 days.
 Residues may accumulate and be available for future crop uptake.

 Alternative fungicides

 Since the phase-out of vinclozolin, farmers are faced with fewer options to control gray and white mold.
 The New York State Agricultural Experiment Station has carried out efficacy trials for gray and white mold.
 Research has shown potential alternatives to vinclozolin.
 Trifloxystrobin (Flint), iprodione (Rovral), and cyprodinil plus fludioxonil (Switch) control gray mold.
 Thiophanate-methyl (Topsin M) was as effective as vinclozolin in controlling white molds.
 Switch was the most promising alternative to vinclozolin for controlling both gray and white mold on pods and for increasing marketable yield.